 Shunsuke Igarashi creates papier-mâché figurines called Kasukabe hariko.
 The process starts with a clay mold, using the same skills as a woodcarver.
 Papier-mache is used to line the mold and when dry, the paper is carefully cut from the mold.
 The figure is coated with a mix of natural adhesive and ground shell called gofun.
 Several layers are applied before being intricately hand painted.
 Edo-period toys featured primary colors but today many colors are used in a wide variety of designs.
 To learn more: https://www.maneki-neko.com/

-Stop by our BOOKSTORE/SHOPMBT Booth for a variety of offerings including Shin Buddhism literature, artifacts, and even some hard to find Japanese snacks.
+Stop by our BOOKSTORE/SHOPMBT Booth for a variety of offerings including Shin Buddhism literature and artifacts.
+We are also featuring T-Shirts and MBT 80th Anniversary commemorative items.

 For those who seek treasures to take home we have many local artisans who display and sell their works in our outdoor shopping concourse – rows of booths festively decorated with cho-chin lanterns.
 Shoppers can typically find hand-made jewelry, beautiful examples of Origami (the art of folded paper), ceramics for both function and display, Japanese clothing, T-shirts and much more.
 See our full list of participating merchants below.